 I had learned about the Vietnam war in high school, but only a brief introduction.
-It wasn’t until I booked a trip to Vietnam that I started reading more into Vietnam’s history, and the more I read, the more I became more intrigued.
+It wasn’t until I booked a trip to Vietnam that I started reading more into Vietnam’s history, and the more I read, the more I became intrigued.

-Visiting the tunnels are a way to see what life was like for the Vietnamese soldiers during the Vietnam War.
+Visiting the tunnels is a way to see what life was like for the Vietnamese soldiers during the Vietnam War.
 The tunnels are both short in height and narrow in width, making the experience quite claustrophobic.
 This was an eye-opener for me; not only did it provide me with a hands-on experience involving a part of history I find so interesting, but it also made me appreciate how fortunate I have been in my life, not having to endure a war or extreme hardships.

 Visiting the Temple of Literature in Hanoi